lsuxrstudio/xrstudioguides/wall-mesh/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

-In the channel box click INPUTS > polyPlane.
+In the channel box click **INPUTS > polyPlane**.
 Adjust the number of subdivisions so that it matches the number of subdivisions the wall has.
 For instance our wall is 14x6.
 So give it 14 subdivisions for the width and 6 subdivisions for the height.
 Also, adjust the width and height to match the wall.
 Fo instance our wall has 50cmx50cm LED tiles so  its width is 50cm x 14 = 700cm and its height is 50cm x 6 = 300cm.

 ![Input Polyplane](images/2-dimensions.png)